 Anthropology, B.A.

 The anthropology major at Saint Louis University explores the study of humans.
 The anthropological endeavor involves both the sociocultural and biological aspects of humankind.
-The study of anthropology requires a holistic approach; it is comprehensive, inclusive and integrates information from many different areas of study through ethnographic, biological, cross-cultural, archaeological and sociological inquiries.
+The study of anthropology requires a holistic approach; it is comprehensive, inclusive and integrates information from many areas of study through ethnographic, biological, cross-cultural, archaeological and sociological inquiries.

 By participating in anthropology courses in the Department of Sociology and Anthropology, students will be further prepared to successfully function in an interconnected world.
 The major and minor degrees in anthropology complement any other major at the University.